eckelcu/unimgr-xr/README.md

 ### Step 11:  Create a MEF EPL service

-MEF services can be created between endpoints using the Legato API.
 The following API call creates an EPL service between R1 and R2.
 Gigabit Ethernet 0/0/0/1 is used on R1, and Gigabit Ethernet 0/0/0/2 is used on R2.

 PUT: http://{{host}}:{{port}}/rests/data/mef-legato-services:mef-services/carrier-ethernet/subscriber-services/evc={{evc3_id}}